 and Career Perception in the Service and Working Classes

+Yaojun Li, University of Manchester - Frank Bechhofer, University of Edinburgh - Robert Stewart, MVA Scotland - David McCrone, Michael Anderson, Lynn Jamieson, University of Edinburgh.
 The contrast between the service class and the working class is central to much class analysis.
 The working class is not homogeneous in all respects.
 This paper focuses on a sizeable group within the working class who perceive themselves as having a career.
 They demonstrate degrees of planning, in work and non-work areas, strikingly comparable to service class respondents, and significantly greater than working class respondents without career perceptions.
 This exercise of forethought is materially aided by this group's possession of rather greater resources of various kinds than the rest of the working class.
-But this is by no means the whole story.
 The findings suggest strongly that a willingness to exercise or not to exercise forethought sharply distinguishes two groups within the working class, and may indicate a significant and hitherto unreported cleavage worthy of further investigation.